Frequently asked questions about health insurance

-Under the Affordable Care Act, eligibility was extended to adults age 19-64 whose income doesn’t exceed 138% of the poverty level, regardless of their assets or other circumstances.
+Under the Affordable Care Act, Medicaid eligibility was extended to adults age 19-64 whose income doesn’t exceed 138% of the poverty level, regardless of their assets or other circumstances.
 However, Mississippi has continued to reject federal funding to expand Medicaid.
-The state’s decision leaves roughly 102,000 individuals in what is known as the coverage gap — ineligible for Medicaid and also ineligible for premium subsidies.

 The American Rescue Plan provides two years of additional federal funding for any states that newly expand Medicaid, so it’s possible that some of the dozen holdout states (including Mississippi) might move forward with Medicaid expansion as a result of that legislation.

 And Mississippi residents may have an opportunity to vote on this issue in the 2022 election.
 Initiative 76 was filed with the Mississippi Secretary of State in April 2021, and advocates began gathering signatures in May 2021.
 A total of at least 106,190 valid signatures will be needed, and must be gathered before the start of the 2022 legislative session.